-In accordance with Section 14A of the Exchange Act, which was added by the Dodd-Frank Act, we are providing our stockholders with the opportunity to vote on a non-binding, advisory resolution to approve the compensation of our named executive officers as disclosed in this proxy statement.
-Accordingly, the following resolution will be submitted for a stockholder approval at the 2023 annual meeting of stockholders:
+In accordance with Section 14A of the Exchange Act, which was added by the Dodd-Frank Act, we are providing our stockholders with the opportunity to vote on a non-binding, advisory resolution to approve the compensation of our named executive officers (or "NEOs") as disclosed in this proxy statement.
+Accordingly, the following resolution will be submitted for a stockholder approval at the 2024 annual meeting of stockholders:

-"RESOLVED, that the stockholders of Arbor Realty Trust, Inc. (the "Company") approve, on an advisory basis, the compensation of the Company's named executive officers as described in the Company's Proxy Statement for the 2023 annual meeting of stockholders pursuant to the disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis section, the Summary Compensation Table for 2022 and the related tables and disclosures."
+"RESOLVED, that the stockholders of Arbor Realty Trust, Inc. (the "Company") approve, on an advisory basis, the compensation of the Company's named executive officers as described in the Company's Proxy Statement for the 2024 annual meeting of stockholders pursuant to the disclosure rules of the Securities and Exchange Commission, including the Compensation Discussion and Analysis section, the Summary Compensation Table for 2023 and the related tables and disclosures."

-Stockholders are urged to read the "Compensation Discussion and Analysis" section and the "Summary Compensation Table for 2022" and related tables and disclosures under the heading "Executive Compensation," which provide more detail about our compensation policies and practices for our named executive officers.
+Stockholders are urged to read the "Compensation Discussion and Analysis" section and the "Summary Compensation Table for 2023" and related tables and disclosures under the heading "Executive Compensation," which provide more detail about our compensation policies and practices for our named executive officers.
 The Compensation Committee and the Board of Directors believe that these policies and practices are effective in providing a strong alignment of the interests of our named executive officers with those of our stockholders.

 The stockholder vote on this proposal is not binding on the Board of Directors or the Compensation Committee and does not override any decision made by the Board or the Committee.
 However, the Board of Directors and the Compensation Committee will review the voting result on the non-binding resolution and expect to take it into consideration when making future decisions regarding the compensation of our named executive officers.
+Approval, on an advisory basis, requires the affirmative vote of a majority of the votes cast on the proposal at the annual meeting by holders of our voting securities.
+Abstentions and broker non-votes will not be counted as having been cast and will have no effect on the outcome of the vote for this proposal.